-- Your little one is familiar with relevant language such as “potty,” “toilet,” “underpants,” etc. The words you choose should be used consistently, specific to your family, and ones that you are comfortable saying in public.
+- Your little one is familiar with relevant language such as “potty,” “toilet,” “underpants” etc. Keep the words you use consistent and make sure you’re comfortable saying them in public.

-- They should be capable of pulling their pants up and down, either independently or with minimal assistance (depending on the clothing).
+- Your child is capable of pulling their pants up and down, either independently or with minimal assistance (depending on the clothing).

 - Your child should show awareness of the need to use the toilet after soiling a nappy.
-For instance, your child may point to the nappy, ask to be changed or take your hand and lead you to the changing area.
+For instance, they may point to the nappy, hide behind a curtain when they poop, ask to be changed or even take your hand and lead you to the changing area.

 - Your little one should understand the concept of what the toilet is used for.
-You can teach this by modelling or reading books to your child about going to the toilet.
+Teach this by modelling or reading books to your child about going to the toilet.

 If your child seems to have difficulty with any of these skills, talk to a paediatrician before beginning potty training.

-- Make sure there are no stressful events taking place or coming up in the near future (e.g. moving house, changing of caretakers).
+- Make sure there are no stressful events taking place or coming up in the near future (such as moving house, changing helpers, etc.).

 - Ensure you are ready to commit to this transition and will have the time to be consistent and patient with your child.